ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-21-aws-autoscaling.md

 0. Dynamic Scaling - scale based changing demand using alarms and scaling policies.
 At a minimium you are going to need at least 2 scaling plans.

 0. Predictive Scaling - EC2 Auto Scaling can work in conjunction with AWS Auto Scaling to reactively and proactively scale stuff.

-###  Manual Scaling

-Simply put, this is when you change the max, min and desired capacity of the group using the CLI or console.

 ### Dynamic Scaling